 1.1.1 Broadland District Council, Norwich City Council and South Norfolk Council, working with Norfolk County Council and Broads Authority, are working together to prepare the Greater Norwich Local Plan (GNLP).
 This will replace the Joint Core Strategy for Broadland, Norwich and South Norfolk (JCS), which was adopted in March 2011, and other more recently adopted 'lower tier' Development Plan Documents.
-The plan being considered in this assessment is the Regulation 19 Submission Draft version 1.5 document of December 2020.
+The plan being considered in this assessment is the Regulation 19 Proposed Submission document of February 2021.
 The three local Planning Authorities have come together to form the Greater Norwich Development Partnership to deliver the GNLP.